Musk sees Tesla Model Y becoming global bestseller in 2022: Toyota RAV4 dethroned?

 Toyota BZ4X concept - 2021 Shanghai auto show

-Last week Toyota showed the bZ4X Concept, which shows the direction to an all-electric vehicle about the size of the RAV4; but Toyota hasn’t yet detailed whether it sees the bZ4X as a niche model or the mainstream.
+Last week Toyota showed the bZ4X Concept, which shows the direction to an all-electric vehicle about the size of the RAV4; Toyota hasn’t yet detailed whether it sees the bZ4X as a niche model or the mainstream.

 Although Tesla didn’t break out Model Y and Model 3 sales, it reported that it delivered a combined total of nearly 443,000 of those two models in 2020.
-That’s the tally considering the “touchless” market launch of the Model Y last March, in a global pandemic, in a year fraught with production obstacles and drama.
+That’s the tally considering the “touchless” market launch of the Model Y last March, in a global pandemic, in a year fraught with production obstacles and drama over health and labor issues.

 Tesla delivered its first Chinese-made Model Y in January, and over the next year it plans to ramp up production of the electric crossover in Berlin, Germany, and Austin, Texas—all while it continues to make them in Fremont, California.
-In the first quarter, considering California and China production combined, Tesla delivered more than 180,000 Model S and Model 3, with Model Y a growing portion of those.
+In the first quarter, considering California and China production combined, Tesla delivered more than 180,000 Model Y and Model 3, with Model Y a growing portion of those.

 Tesla Model Y

-"I think it’s quite likely...more likely than not, that in 2022 Model Y is the best-selling car or truck of any kind in the world,” declared Musk.

-The Model 3 is already outselling what Musk sees as the combustion-engine competitors to that electric sedan.
-It ousted the BMW 3-Series, globally, three and a half years into its production run, and has become the best-selling “midsize premium sedan” in the world—or the best-selling luxury sedan of any kind in the world.
+The Model 3 is already outselling what Musk sees as its combustion-engine competitors.
+It ousted the BMW 3-Series, globally, three and a half years into its production run, and has become the bestselling “midsize premium sedan” in the world—or the bestselling luxury sedan of any kind in the world.

 But there’s a barrier to how quickly Tesla might be able to ramp up production to meet demand: It might not have enough cells.